Liposomal Doxorubicin (Generic Name)

 - Bone marrow depression.
 This is a decrease in the number of white blood cells, red blood cells, and platelets.
-Bone marrow depression usually occurs five to seven days after the drug is given and may increase your risk of infection, fatigue, and bleeding.
+This may raise your risk of infection, make you tired and weak (fatigue), and raise your risk of bleeding.

 - Soreness of the mouth and throat.
-You may have red areas, white patches, or sores that are painful.
+You may have red areas, white patches, or sores that hurt.

 Possible Side Effects (Less Common)

-- This medication can cause skin and tissue irritation.
-You may have redness, pain, warmth, or swelling at the IV site.
-This irritation occurs if the drug leaks out of the vein and into surrounding tissue.
+- Skin and tissue irritation may involve redness, pain, warmth, or swelling at the IV site.
+This happens if the drug leaks out of the vein and into nearby tissue.

-- Darkening of the skin or fingernails
+- Darkening of the skin or nails

 Treating Side Effects